smallwat3r/sketch/README.md

 ## Usage

 ```
+sketch is a small productivity tool to rapidly generate and
+access draft files from the terminal.

-sketch            automatically open a new draft file from the
+sketch            automatically creates and open a new draft
-                  sketch directory.
+                  file from the temporary directory.

-sketch -r<number> open archived saved file.
-Example:
+sketch <number>   open archived saved file.
+Ex:
-                  sketch -r1 will reopen the last sketch file saved
+                  sketch 1 will reopen the last saved file.
-                  sketch -r2 will reopen the previous one
+                  sketch 2 will reopen the previous one
                   etc...

+sketch ls         list all archived files.

+sketch purge      delete all the archived files.

 Other Arguments
 ------------------------------------------------------------
 -h, --help        show this help message and exit.
--pu, --purge      purge all the files archived in set-up temp dir.
--v, --version     sketch version.
+-v, --version     script version.
 ```

 ## Customization and info